 The gift of simplicity means a lot.
-It means even more in a time of economic upheaval.
+It means even more in the midst of coronavirus.

 When it comes to business, simplicity is the rule.